tastybug/istio-scenarios/README.md

-# Testing Istio Usage Scenarios
+# Istio Usage Scenarios

 This repository illustrates some interesting usage scenarios for Istio.
-To get this running, you need Docker Desktop running a K8S cluster.
+This project assumes that Docker Desktop is running a K8S cluster.

-## Preparing the Workbench: Installing/Wiping Istio
+## Preparing the Workbench by Installing & Wiping Istio

 Basic setup to ensure there is a pristine K8S cluster:

+1. `curl -L https://istio.io/downloadIstio | sh -`, rename the folder to `istio-dist`
-1. Use Docker Desktop to spin up a K8S cluster;
+1. In Docker Desktop spin up a K8S cluster;
 2. Under Settings/Kubernetes, run `Reset Cluster`.
 3. Execute `./baseline.sh`

-## Scenario 1: VirtualHost shows different deploys as monolithic system
+## Scenario 1: Routing by Host and URI

-I have 2 microservices, order-microservice and user-microservice.
-I want to serve them publically under two FQDNs:
+This scenario use a `Gateway` and 2 `VirtualService`s to route to two backend `Deployment`s.
+These are the FQDNs:

 * `first.istiodemo.io>`
 * `second.istiodemo.io`

-Each offer 2 paths each of which points to either the order- or user-microservice.
+Each offer 2 paths each of which points to a deployment.

-* `$HOST/order` -> order-microservice
+* `$HOST/order` -> `order-microservice`
-* `$HOST/user`  -> user-microservice
+* `$HOST/user`  -> `user-microservice`

 ![Visualization](./scenario1/vis.png)

-### Running it
+Roll out and testing:

 ```
 cd scenario1